TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

 #.
 Assigns the value `Hello, world.` to the `value` property of the TEXT
     cObject stored in path `page.10`.

+..  todo: Link to page how to clear cache once https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/issues/425 is resolved

 Clear all caches via the following console command or the button in the backend:

 ..  code-block:: bash